Prerna-Kujur/Online-Voting-System/README.md

 # Online Voting System

+## Project Overview
+The Online Voting System is designed to modernize the traditional voting process by providing a secure, transparent, and accessible platform for conducting elections.
+The sys

 ## Features

 -User Registration & Authentication: Voters can securely register and log in to cast their votes.